1937 February 21, OZON (Poland)

 World Zionist Organization.
 During the 1920's, he directed the Botany Department of the Hebrew University but died in Germany.

 Gave the Bishop of Magdeburg jurisdiction over all merchants and Jews for taxation purposes.
-In general, the Jews were not expelled or forcibly converted and were considered the personal property of the King.
-In the individual towns the Jews were offered privileges, usually through a contract whereby they would be protected by the crown in return for financial fealty.
+In general, under Otto (912-973) the Jews were not expelled or forcibly converted.
+They were considered the personal property of the King.
+In the individual towns, the Jews were offered privileges or charters, usually through a contract whereby they would be protected by the crown, in return for financial fealty.
+The word privilege (privilegium) is found in many documents related to the position of the Jews under various rulers.
+The term denotes a "private law", or rule and refers to an individual, group or institution.

 1873 - 1961 OTTO LOEWI (Germany-USA)